 To properly roast vegetables, you need a high temperature.
 It’s recommended to roast your vegetables at 425 degrees.
 The high temperature will help your vegetables get that crispy coating on the outside but stay soft and tender on the inside.

-To roast cauliflower, start by cutting the cauliflower into bite size pieces (not too small or too large).
-Place the cauliflower pieces on a large baking sheet and lightly drizzle olive oil and salt and pepper over the vegetables.
-Toss them to coat.
+Chop the vegetables into bite size pieces (not too small or too large) and place on a large baking sheet.
+Drizzle with olive oil and salt and pepper and toss to evenly coat.

 - Olive oil is your friend, but maybe not your best friend.
 Make sure your vegetables are coated, but you don’t want to soak them.